-With a maximum project of 75 homes there is not likely to be a substantial impact to area schools.
-According to the Washoe County School District, the project is estimated to generate: 21 elementary school students; 5 middle school students; and 10 high school students.
+With a maximum project of 50 homes there is not likely to be a substantial impact to area schools.
+According to the Washoe County School District, the project is estimated to generate: 14 elementary school students; 3 middle school students; and 7 high school students.
 Washoe County recently approved a tax measure to fund new school construction and operation.
 This measure provides for long-range school planning to accommodate population growth.

-• Public Facilities/Infrastructure
+Public Facilities/Infrastructure

 The project site is located in an area of existing infrastructure.
 Water and Sewer can easily be extended (at the developer's expense) across existing easements on the northwest end of the property to serve the Estates at Marango Springs.
 With basins and drainage already on-site, proper drainage will be designed during the tentative map process.
-In fact, these policies (detailed later in this report) further support the LDS zoning/density requested as it is not feasible to supply large lot residential units with these municipal services.
-Thus, if the property were to develop with lower density, individual well and septic systems would likely occur as they do in the immediate area.
-This is viewed as highly undesirable by Washoe County and area residents due to concerns in groundwater supplies and reliability.
+In fact, these policies (detailed later in this report) further support the portion of LDS zoning/density requested as it is not feasible to supply large lot residential units with these municipal services.
 Power, natural gas, cable television, and high-speed internet service all exist at or adjacent to the project site.

-• Site Suitability
+Site Suitability

-The site is well suited for the type of density potential associated with the requested designations.
+The site is well suited for the mixture of density associated with the requested designations.
 This is based on the fact that the site is in the same topographic landscape as the LDS-zoned development to the north, and the availability of existing site services and infrastructure.
 Furthermore, the site is not encumbered by geologic, cultural, historical, or flood concerns that would preclude development.

-• Public Services
+Public Services